Vicks-825/hackathon/README.md

-## This is a prototype of a project management tool  for better workflow of the tasks within the teams.
+## This is a prototype of a project management tool  for better workflow of the tasks within the teams built as part of solving a problem in a hackathon conducted by Techsoc and WebOps and Blockchain club IIT Madras.

 The main objective to organise and distribute the tasks smoothly within the team people and track the progress.